sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-emr-spark-delta.rst

   		aws s3 cp s3://sparkflows-release/fire/delta/delta-core_2.12-0.8.0.jar /usr/lib/spark/jars/

 ..
+Note:: Make sure to copy Compatible delta version on EMR you want to use

-Note:: EMR 6.15 by default comes with Delta support, so you can use it.
+EMR 6.15 by default comes with Delta support, so you can use it.

 `EMR and Delta Lake Compatibility Matrix <https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-delta.html>`_